jagdishthakur904/samsung-pd-training/README.md

 - `read_verilog` is used to read in the original RTL code in Verilog for synthesis.
 - `read_ddc` is used to read in a previously saved design in DDC format for further analysis or modification within Design Compiler.

-If you have an RTL design that you want to synthesize and you have the Verilog code available, you would typically use `read_verilog` to start the synthesis process.
-However, if you have a DDC-formatted design from a previous run or from another tool in the Synopsys toolchain, you would use `read_ddc` to work with that design in Design Compiler's GUI or command-line environment.
+If we have an RTL design that we want to synthesize and we have the Verilog code available, we would typically use `read_verilog` to start the synthesis process.
+However, if we have a DDC-formatted design from a previous run or from another tool in the Synopsys toolchain, we would use `read_ddc` to work with that design in Design Compiler's GUI or command-line environment.

 The gui representation of circuit can be shpwn as below
  <center>